GautamGupta/bb-legacy-plugins/bb-reputation/trunk/readme.txt

 == To Do ==

-* convert transaction history to real db table and not use user_meta will will overload on active forums
+* convert transaction history to real db table and not use user_meta which will overload on active forums

 * admin review of all transactions